UEE And Lee Sang Yoon Breakup: ‘After School’ K-Pop Idol Actress Of ‘Marriage Contract’ And K-Drama Actor Of ‘On The Way To The Airport’ Separate After 1 Year Of Dating

 “Uee and Lee Sang Yoon broke up at the beginning of January.
 They naturally grew apart due to their busy schedules, but remain in a good senior-junior relationship to support each other.”

-Unlike IU and Jang Kiha (from what we know), both Uee and Lee Sang Yoon fell to the relationship trap a lot of Hallyu couples suffer causing them to separate, their busy schedules.
+Unlike IU and Jang Kiha (from what we know), both Uee and Lee Sang Yoon fell into the relationship trap a lot of Hallyu couples suffer causing them to separate, their busy schedules.
 The majority of Girls’ Generation members who were formerly in relationships, specifically Taeyeon, Yuri, Yoona, and Tiffany, are examples of this.

 Now that she is a single lady again, Uee will be concentrating more on her solo career since After School hasn’t done anything since 2015 if we were to consider their compilation album BEST as a K-pop comeback.
 As for acting, she played the female lead in the popular Marriage Contract opposite Lee Seo Jin which is one of the first K-dramas to achieve over 20 percent viewership last year.
 She followed up with Night Light opposite Jin Goo and Lee Yo Won which did not do so well in viewership as it never even reached double-digits.